-Numbered Publications by Deborah Hill
+Numbered Publications by Hill, Deborah

 FOR-82: Shiitake Production: Monitoring Moisture Content of Logs

-Deborah Hill | Feb.
-3, 2011 (Minor Revision)
+Deborah Hill | February 3, 2011 (Minor Revision)

 Shiitake spawn cannot survive in logs that have a moisture content of less than 23%.
 Ideal moisture conditions for shiitake growth are log moisture content of 35% or more.
 If logs are left in the open air and are not monitored for moisture content, and climatic conditions are dry, the moisture content of the logs can fall to 20% to 25%.